 Let’s look at the specific questions, concerns and opportunities when it comes to life insurance for parents.

 This question isn’t really about how likely you are to pass away.
 A better question to ask is who depends on you financially and might go without the things they need if you were gone.
+Everything is relative; you will want to think about different financial milestones at different phases of your life.

 “When your children are younger, your need to replace income is probably the greatest because you have kids who depend on you,” says Marguerita Cheng, Certified Financial Planner and CEO of Blue Ocean Global Wealth.